Qqwy/rust-tlist/README.md

 ## Type-level functions

-Manipulation of a [trait@TList] is done by using one of the many type aliases defined in the crate.
+Manipulation of a [trait@TList](https://docs.rs/tlist/latest/tlist/trait.TList.html) is done by using one of the many type aliases defined in the crate.
-These are nice and readable aliases that internally use one of the many generic associated types (GATs) which are part of the definitions of the [trait@TList] and [NonEmpty] traits.
+These are nice and readable aliases that internally use one of the many generic associated types (GATs) which are part of the definitions of the [TList](https://docs.rs/tlist/latest/tlist/trait.TList.html) and [NonEmpty](https://docs.rs/tlist/latest/tlist/trait.NonEmpty.html) traits.

 You can think of these type aliases as the type-level version of functions.
 Instead of normal functions, they run at compile time, on the type level: